playframework/playframework/documentation/manual/working/scalaGuide/main/dependencyinjection/ScalaDependencyInjection.md

 By default (since 2.5.0), Play will generate a router that will declare all the controllers that it routes to as dependencies, allowing your controllers to be dependency injected themselves.

 To enable the injected routes generator specifically, add the following to your build settings in `build.sbt`:

 @[content](code/injected.sbt)

+There are two ways of defining routes when this routes generator is used:

+1. Defining actions without using the `@` symbol

+    For those routes, all controllers and their related components are **effectively singletons** due to router being a singleton, but keep in mind that if you inject a controller into a non-singleton component then its lifecycle will be determined by that parent component (not a general pattern but possible).

+    The major difference between this approach and static controllers is that all dependencies are determined at runtime.

-When using the injected routes generator, prefixing the action with an `@` symbol takes on a special meaning, it means instead of the controller being injected directly, a `Provider` of the controller will be injected.
-This allows, for example, prototype controllers, as well as an option for breaking cyclic dependencies.
+2. Prefixing actions with the `@` symbol

+    This means instead of the controller being injected directly, a `Provider` of the controller will be injected.
+Doing this means:

+    1. A new controller instance and its corresponding components will be used to handle each incoming request, unless it's explicitly declared singleton.
+    2. This allows for breaking cyclic dependencies, e.g. injecting `Application` into controllers.

 ### Static routes generator